gomoob/grunt-phpdocumentor/README.md

 Type: `String`
 Default value: `phpdoc`

-Path to the phpdoc executable, by default it will try the command itself.
+Path to the phpdoc executable, by default it will use the one that come with task.
+It is located on the bin folder.

 #### options.directory
 Type: `String`
-Default value: `TODO`
+Default value: `./`

-Comma-separated list of directories to (recursively) parse (multiple values allowed)
+Comma-separated list of directories to (recursively) parse (multiple values allowed).
+It will default to the folder where Gruntfile is located.

 #### options.target
 Type: `String`
-Default value: `TODO`
+Default value: `docs`

 Path where to store the generated output.
+It will default to a folder named 'docs'

 ### Usage Examples